 Home of the Blue Ridge Mountains, Virginia showcases some beautiful rolling mountains and forests, especially along its western side.
-There are two neighboring towns, less than miles apart, called Warm Springs, VA and Hot Springs, VA.
+There are two neighboring towns, less than miles apart, called Warm Springs, VA, and Hot Springs, VA.
 In the latter is where you’ll find the state’s premiere, and only, hot springs resort.

 This 2,300- acre property located in the Allegheny Mountain Valley is known for its beautiful healing springs as well as lush golf courses and plentiful activities.
 As a four-season resort, you will find plenty to do that will be both exciting, adventurous, and relaxing!
 Founded in 1766, The Omni Homestead Resort has spent the last …

-List of Hot Springs in VA
+List of Mineral Hot Springs in Virginia

 Head out to Western Virginia to experience the state’s Omni Homestead Resort.
 Located in Hot Springs, VA, this resort features a water park and full spa treatments and soaks in its natural healing waters.
 It has served the East Coast elite since 1766, including Thomas Jefferson and George Washington.
-Less than ten minutes north is Warm Springs, VA, where you’ll find the Omni Resort owned Jefferson Pools.
+Less than ten minutes north is Warm Springs, VA, where you’ll find the Omni Resort-owned Jefferson Pools.

-Map of Hot Springs in VA
+Map of Mineral Hot Springs in Virginia

 Featured VA Hot Springs